wadmp/wadmp.github.io/src/gen3/explanations/cellular-data-usage/README.md

 ## Introduction

-WebAccess/DMP requires every device to have the [WebAccess/DMP Client](https://ep.advantech-bb.cz/products/software/user-modules#webaccessdmp-client) Router App installed.
+WebAccess/DMP requires every device to install the [WebAccess/DMP Client](https://ep.advantech-bb.cz/products/software/user-modules#webaccessdmp-client) Router App.

 The basic principle of operation is that the WebAccess/DMP client maintains a TCP connection with the WebAccess/DMP management server.
-This means that the device is *always connected*, and therefore the user can reach the device immediately, as required.
+This means the device is *always connected*, so the user can reach the device immediately, as required.

 However, there is a cost associated with maintaining this always-on TCP connection.
 Packets of data must be sent periodically to maintain the connection.
 In addition, for most of our customers, the device connects to WebAccess/DMP via cellular.
-This means that the cellular network provider (or "carrier") charges for all data exchanged: even if it is only TCP "keepalive" data and not "application" data.
+This means that the cellular network provider (or "carrier") charges for all data exchanged, even if it is only TCP "keepalive" data and not "application" data.

 ## Summary

-The amount of data consumed is based on the type of the used Field, you can check the Traffic Usage of individual fields in the Fields section.
+The amount of data consumed is based on the type of the used Field.
+You can check the Traffic Usage of individual fields in the Fields section.

 ![Traffic Usage](./traffic-usage1.png "Traffic Usage")